skamireddi/immunichain/Lab/CloudComposerLab.rst

 5. Click Submit once you have the ID Numbers you want.

-6. Once you submit the transaction and it is good, it will take you to the Historian.
+6. Once you submit the transaction, it will take you to the Historian.
 Now is a good time to tell you about the Historian.
 The Historian is the sequence of transactions or addition or removal of participants or assets.
 I didn’t tell you to look at the Historian when you were creating the Participants, but the Historian kept track of when and what type of participant or asset you created.
 You can scroll to the bottom to view the first transaction you created, which should be the Medical Provider, Aetna or whatever you called it.
 You can see by clicking on view record.

 .. image:: Images/51.png

 7. Back to our transaction, click on the Childform on the left.
 Find the child you assigned a Medical Provider to.
-Click on Show All to view the entire asset of your child.
+Click on Show All to view the entire asset of that child.
 Notice the medical provider you assigned it to?

 .. image:: Images/52.png